Janghyun1230/Speaker_Verification/README.md

 I trained the model with my notebook cpu.
 Model hyperpameters are followed by the paper :3-lstm layers with 128 hidden nodes and 64 projection nodes (Total 210434 variables), 0.01 lr sgd with 1/2 decay, l2 norm clipping with 3.
 To finish training and test in time, I use smaller batch (4 speakers x 5 utterances) than the paper.
 I used about 85% of dataset for training and else for test.
 Only softmax loss is used, but I made contrast loss code too.
 In my cpu, it takes less than 1s for 40 utterances embedding.

 1) TD-SV
 For each utterance, random noise is added each forward step.
 I test the model after 60000 iteration.
 Equal Error Rate(EER) is 0.
-For small population, the model perform well.
+For small population, the model performs well.
 <img src=Results/TDSV_loss.JPG width="300">

 Below figure contains Similarity matrix and EER, FAR, FRR.